beaver-lodge/beaver/README.md

 |> MLIR.Operation.verify!(dump_if_fail: true)
 ```

-And a small example to showcase what it is like to define and run a pass in Beaver:
+And a small example to showcase what it is like to define and run a pass in Beaver (with some monad magic):

 ```elixir
 alias Beaver.MLIR.Dialect.Func